huggingface/blog/pytorch-ddp-accelerate-transformers.md

 The above will run the training script on two GPUs that live on a single machine and this is the barebones for performing only distributed training with PyTorch.

-Now let's talk about Accelerate, a library aimed to make this process more seameless and also help with a few best practices
+Now let's talk about Accelerate, a library aimed to make this process more seamless and also help with a few best practices

 ## 🤗 Accelerate